-We know that family and parents have many questions about the university resources available to support their student.
-While we encourage our students to develop independence and the life skills necessary to successfully navigate their personal affairs on campus, we also know that family members are important partners to help connect students to key resources.
+Family and parents have many questions about the university resources available to support their student.
+While we encourage our students to develop independence and the life skills necessary to successfully navigate their personal affairs on campus, family members are important partners to help connect students to key resources.
 The resources on this page are gathered into sections that family members tell us are most important to them.

 If you can’t find information about an important question, please don’t hesitate to email or call the Office of Parent and Family Engagement at 412-268-2142.